Termination of Parental Rights

 - In an involuntary termination of rights case, the parent does not agree to the termination.
 Involuntary termination may be enacted in cases of abandonment, abuse, neglect, failure to support the child, and a lack of contact with the child.

 It is important to remember that in an involuntary case, the court must delve into the specifics, and this can be painful for all parties involved.
 In some instances, there is long-term incapacity of the parent due to alcohol or drug abuse, and termination of rights is determined to be appropriate.
 Parental rights will also be terminated when a child is adopted, and can even happen when a child is placed in foster care.
-Whatever the reason for the termination, we understand the matter is complex and difficult.
+Whatever the reason for the termination, Donna nd her team understand the matter is complex and difficult.
 Our goal is to come to a final resolution that serves the best interests of the child.

 Termination of parental rights cases are challenging.
 Donna J. Smiedt helps to alleviate the toll this issue takes on a family.

 Who Can Seek Termination of Parental Rights?

 Any number of interested persons or governmental agencies can seek termination of parental rights.
 The possibilities range from a foster parent, potential adoptive parent, concerned family member, or a Department of Family and Protective Services worker.
 In each case, the court will become involved and enter a final determination regarding whether the rights of the parent should be terminated.

 The Importance of Having an Attorney by Your Side